jellyfin/jellyfin.org/docs/general/post-install/networking/3_dlna.md

 DLNA is based on UPnP.
 Therefore it will make use of its **Service Discovery** (SSDP) running on Port 1900 UDP.
 Since UPnP is a standard Protocol expected to be on UDP port 1900, its not possible to configure this.
 Make sure to open this port to your local network.
-You will find more information about how to do this in the [Port-Forwarding guide](./#firewall-port-forwarding).
+You will find more information about how to do this in the [Firewall guide](./#firewall-port-forwarding).

-DLNA will send a broadcast signal from Jellyfin.
-This broadcast is limited to Jellyfin's current subnet.
+DLNA discovery works by sending a broadcast to the current subnet and waiting for DLNA Servers to respond.
+This means that Clients will not be abled to find your server if it is not in the same subnet.
+Using DLNA remotely is not possible.
-If you are using Docker, the network should use **Host Mode**, otherwise the broadcast signal will only be sent in the bridged network inside of Docker.
+If you are using Docker, the network should use **Host Mode**, otherwise the broadcast signal will not reach the bridged network inside of Docker.

 ### Troubleshooting